luigidamico100/count-coins/README.md

 This is a little project made for the aulab classes.

 ## Description
-The aim of the project is to show project data science project structure folders for a common data science project taken from [Cookiecutter](https://github.com/drivendataorg/cookiecutter-data-science).
+This project aims to demonstrate the folder structure for a typical data science project, following the framework provided by [Cookiecutter](https://github.com/drivendataorg/cookiecutter-data-science).

-Beside this, the project is about Computer vision, specifically the task is to count the number of coins present in images.
-The dataset is the [Count Coins Image dataset](https://www.kaggle.com/datasets/balabaskar/count-coins-image-dataset) from Kaggle.
+In addition, the project focuses on a computer vision task—specifically, counting the number of coins in images.
+The dataset used is the [Count Coins Image dataset](https://www.kaggle.com/datasets/balabaskar/count-coins-image-dataset) available on Kaggle.

-In particular the task is solved in two different way.
+The task is approached using two distinct methods:

-- **Model based approach**: A classic computer vision algorithm is developed using skimage library.
+- **Model-Based Approach**: A traditional computer vision algorithm is implemented utilizing the `skimage` library.

-- **Data driven approach**: Deep learning methods are used, in particular a Convolutional Neural Network is trained using PyTorch library.
+- **Data-Driven Approach**: Deep learning techniques are applied by training a Convolutional Neural Network (CNN) with the PyTorch library.

 ## Get started